Shemes/Gazelle/README.md

 You can access the site by going to `http://localhost:8080`

-Feel free to join #develop on irc.apollo.rip to discuss any questions concerning Gazelle (or any of the repos used by Apollo).
+# TODO
+- Simplify starting to work on the project.
+- Migrate from vagrant to docker? both?
+- Follow the refactoring steps.